m-rashid/ptns/README.md

     * `cd api-backend`
     * run the following in the command line: `npm install`
     * configure Firebase Admin SDK:
-      Create a Firebase project and follow [this](https://firebase.google.com/docs/admin/setup) to download your Service Account credentials file.
+      Create a Firebase project and follow [this guide](https://firebase.google.com/docs/admin/setup) to download your Service Account credentials file.
 Place this file in the `/api-backend` folder.
     * Enter your Firebase database URL in the server's database configuration file: `/api-backend/models/db.js`.
     * Run `node index.js` from the root of the `/api-backend` directory to start the server.